Ohio Product Liability Lawyer representing plaintiffs nationwide in Pharmaceutical Litigation and drug injury cases

 Most importantly, the FDA and the government do not provide for compensation when someone is injured by a pharmaceutical product.
 The civil justice system provides the means for an individual harmed by a pharmaceutical product to obtain justice and recover for the losses suffered.
 Without the civil justice system, companies would not be required to pay for the harm they cause, and the public tax system, in terms of Medicare and Medicaid, would have to absorb that loss.
 In other words, without pharmaceutical lawsuits, the tax payers would pay for corporate malfeasance and neglect.

-If you or a loved one has suffered an injury due to pharmaceutical injury or hospital negligence, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to pharmaceutical injury or hospital negligence, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.